AceGRPO: Adaptive Curriculum Enhanced Group Relative Policy Optimization for Autonomous Machine Learning Engineering: AceGRPO

 \textbf{Streaming expansion.} At training step $t$, we sample a batch of starting states $x \sim \mathcal{Q}_t(\mathcal{B}_t)$ and generate a group of $G$ candidate actions $\{y_i\}_{i=1}^G \sim \pi_\theta(\cdot \mid x)$.
 Executing each $y_i$ yields feedback $f_i$ (e.g., error logs or leaderboards) and a raw execution score $s_i$.
 Crucially, strictly following the transition operator defined in \Cref{sec:problem}, each execution spawns a new derivative state $x'_i = \Phi(x, y_i, f_i)$, which is immediately appended to $\mathcal{B}_t$.
 The task type $\kappa(x'_i)$ is assigned logically based on the outcome: failed runs generate \textsc{Debug} states enriched with tracebacks, while successful runs produce \textsc{Improve} states containing the new score as a baseline.

 This mechanism transforms every execution into two distinct assets: a gradient signal for the current policy update and a novel starting point for future curriculum learning.
-By expanding $\mathcal{B}_t$ on-the-fly with the agent's own outputs, AceGRPO ensures that the training distribution continuously shifts towards the agent's evolving frontier, preserving on-policy diversity without the cost of redundant full-trajectory rollouts.
+By expanding $\mathcal{B}_t$ on-the-fly with the agent's own outputs, AceGRPO ensures that the training distribution continuously shifts towards the agent's evolving frontier, preserving fresh policy-generated diversity without the cost of redundant full-trajectory rollouts.

 \textbf{Reward shaping.} We adopt the \textit{HumanRank score}~\cite{qiang2025mle} as the unified metric.
 Let $p$ be the rank of a submission among $N$ human participants.
 The normalized score is $s = 1 - \frac{p}{N}$.
 Invalid submissions are assigned $s = -1$.
 We define the immediate reward $R(x, y)$ as a mixture of absolute performance and relative improvement over the state's previous baseline $s_p(x)$.
-For \textsc{Draft} tasks, $s_p(x) = 0$; for others, $s_p(x)$ is the score inherited from the parent state in history $h$.
+For \textsc{Draft} and \textsc{Debug} tasks, $s_p(x) = 0$; for \textsc{Improve} tasks, $s_p(x)$ is the previous valid score inherited from the parent state.

 where $\alpha \in [0, 1]$ balances the terms and $\epsilon$ ensures numerical stability.
 This shaping strategy creates a stage-consistent incentive: early training focuses on achieving valid solutions (via the absolute term $s$), while later stages are explicitly driven to exploit the diminishing improvement headroom (via the relative term).